rust-lang/book/CONTRIBUTING.md

 If you're looking for ways to help that don't involve large amounts of reading or writing, check out the [open issues with the E-help-wanted label][help-wanted].
-These might be small fixes to the text Rust code, frontend code, or shell scripts that would help us be more efficient or enhance the book in some way!
+These might be small fixes to the text, Rust code, frontend code, or shell scripts that would help us be more efficient or enhance the book in some way!